 Chhath Puja is also popularly known as Surya Sashthi or Pratihar Sashthi.
 It is the festival of worshipping Surya, Sun God and is celebrated six days just after Diwali.
 Chhath Puja is known to be one of the ancient Hindu festivals and therefore holds great significance for the Hindu community.
 This puja is performed to express gratitude to Sun God for sustaining life on planet Earth.

-Chhath Puja 2017 is on October 26 Thursday
+Chhath Puja 2017 was on October 26 Thursday

 When it is celebrated?

 Chhath Puja is observed on the Kartika Shukla Shasthi that is the sixth day of the Kartika month as per the Hindu calendar.
 If we see the Gregorian calendar it typically falls during the months of October or mid-November.
 The precise date of celebrating Chhath Puja is however decided by the Central body of Janakpurdham located in Nepal and is applicable in every part of the world.